 Updating your Aadhaar documents can be done both online and offline, offering flexibility depending on your preference and the nature of the update.
 The online method is convenient for simple document re-validation, while visiting an Aadhaar Seva Kendra is necessary for biometric updates or if you prefer in-person assistance.
 You should choose the method that best suits your needs.

 Before you begin, gather all the necessary original documents for scanning or physical submission.
-Having everything ready saves time and prevents multiple visits or re-submissions.
+Having everything ready saves time and facilitates a smooth process without the need for multiple visits or re-submissions.
 Always ensure your documents are clear and legible.

 Online update process

 For many document updates, you can use the official UIDAI portal from the comfort of your home.
-This process is generally faster and avoids queues.
+This process is generally faster and eliminates the need for queues.
 You’ll need to upload scanned copies of your PoI and PoA documents.

 Step 1: Visit the official UIDAI self-service update portal and log in using your Aadhaar number and the OTP sent to your registered mobile number.